 Cover with saran wrap and let this sit at room temp for 12-18 hours.
 My house is a little cooler in the winter, so I let mine go for 18 hours.

 I baked mine in a dutch oven and I recommend it.
-Heat the dutch oven in the oven at 475 degrees for 30-45 minutes.
+Heat the Dutch oven in the oven at 475 degrees for 30-45 minutes.
 Once it is heated, form your bread.

-I sprinkled plenty of flour on the surface, it is a really tacky (sticky) dough.
+I sprinkled plenty of flour on the surface, it is a tacky (sticky) dough.
 Then gently form it into a boule (round loaf).
 You can see in my video how I did this.

 Place it on a piece of parchment paper.
 If you want to score the bread, you do that now.
-Then CAREFULLY place the parchment into your hot dutch oven.
+Then CAREFULLY place the parchment into your hot Dutch oven.
 Then, put the lid back on and bake for 30 minutes covered.

 Remove the lid and bake another 10-15 minutes uncovered.
 It should be a beautiful golden brown color.